jmzambon/libreoffice-code-highlighter/README.md

 ### Install Extension
 Open LibreOffice, go to `Tools` -> `Extension Manager...` and add the extension `codehighlighter2.oxt`

-You can download the extension either from the official LibreOffice extensions page or from [releases](https://github.com/jmzambon/libreoffice-code-highlighter/releases).
+You can download the extension either from the official LibreOffice extensions page or from the [Github repository](https://github.com/jmzambon/libreoffice-code-highlighter) (_codehighlighter2.oxt_ file).
-If you have downloaded the `codehighlighter2.oxt.zip` file from GitHub releases, extract it before adding to the LibreOffice.

 ## USAGE
 - Open a LibreOffice document.